 The interdependence of organisms in an ecosystem refers to the intricate web of relationships and interactions between different species within a given environment.
 These interactions can be categorized into three main types: mutualism, commensalism, and parasitism.

-- Amensalism: It is a type of relationship between organisms in which one organism is negatively affected, while the other is unaffected.
+It is a type of relationship between organisms in which one organism is negatively affected, while the other is unaffected.
 It is important to note that amensalism is less common and less studied compared to other types of ecological relationships.
+Examples: Walnut tree releases juglone, which suppresses nearby plant growth.
+Microorganisms produce antibiotics or toxins that kill or inhibit other species.

 Energy flow

-Energy flow in an ecosystem refers to the movement of energy through various levels of the food chain or food web.
-It describes how energy is transferred from one organism to another as they interact within an ecosystem.
+Energy flow is the movement of energy through the various components of an ecosystem.
+It originates from the sun and is transferred between organisms through food chains and food webs.
+Unlike nutrients, energy is not recycled—it is constantly inputted, transferred, and eventually lost as heat.
 The sun is the ultimate source of energy for most ecosystems, as it provides the energy required for photosynthesis to occur.

 The flow of energy through an ecosystem follows the 10% rule, also known as the ecological pyramid.
 According to this rule, only about 10% of the energy available at one trophic level is transferred to the next level.
 The remaining energy is used by organisms for their own metabolic processes or lost as heat.